 Sub-Play B, located south-southwest of the Mbambi 6-1, Kawe 6-2, and Makandina 8-2 wells and east of Sub-Play A, consists of well-defined high-relief structures created by westward-verging thrust faults.
-The structures located in this portion of the Damara play area are generally larger for westward thrusts and smaller with lower relief for back thrusts.
-The vertical relief of some of these structures, as seen on the 2-D seismic data, may reach 500 ms. Because of the generally less-complicated structuring and fewer apparent faults coupled with the deeper crests of the structures, the majority of the interpreted shallow (Mulden) section has been preserved across the structural crests.
-Principal objectives should be the Mulden and Otavi intervals across all but the highest anticlines.
-Potential reservoir sections were encountered in the Elandshoek and Huttenberg carbonates of the Otavi Group in the Naingopo 11-1 well.
+The structures of the Damara Fold and Thrust Belt in this area are generally larger for westward thrusts and smaller with lower relief for back thrusts.
+The vertical relief of some of these structures, as seen on the 2-D seismic data, may reach 500 ms. Due to the generally less-complicated structuring and fewer apparent faults coupled with the deeper crests of the structures, the majority of the interpreted shallow (Mulden) section has been preserved across the structural crests.
+Principal objectives should be the Upper Mulden, Lower Mulden, and Otavi intervals across all but the highest anticlines.